Ulrich ideals and modules: Ulrich ideals of numerical semigroup rings

 Let $k$ be a field.
 Let $a_1, a_2, \ldots, a_\ell > 0 $~($\ell \ge 1$) be integers with $\operatorname{GCD}(a_1, a_2, \ldots, a_\ell) = 1$.
 We put which is the numerical semigroup generated by $a_i's$.
 Let

 where $V = k[[t]]$ is the formal power series ring over $k$.
 Then the numerical semigroup ring $A$ of $H$ is a one-dimensional complete local integral domain with $V$ the normalization.
 Let ${\mathcal X}_A^g$ denote the set of Ulrich ideals of $A$ which are not parameter ideals of $A$ but generated by monomials in $t$.
+We then have the following.